Anobium/Great-Cow-BASIC-Demonstration-Sources/Publication_Solutions/Full_Circle/readme.md

 This code was first published in the Full Circle magazine.

-The author is Boris Breuer, you can visit his website https://evil-publishing.de
+The author is Boris Breuer, you can visit his website https://evil-publishing.de (currently closed).

-Or if you wish, you can contact him by mail: boris@evil-publishing.de or
+Or if you wish, you can contact him by mail: breuer.boris@gmail.com or
 Twitter: @evil_publishing